Prof-Sears/prof-sears.github.io/index.md

 ## Teaching

+These are some of the teaching materials I use.
+All materials are remixed from open educational resources or are licensed under a Creative Commons license.
+This section is under constant development.

 ### Mathematics Resources
 * [Foundations of College Algebra](Foundations.md)
 * [Liberal Arts Mathematics](/LiberalArtsMath/Liberal_Arts_Mathematics.md)
 * [College Algebra](/CollegeAlgebra/College_Algebra.md)

+## Spreadsheet Projects

+After some thought, I decided to move away from coding as a hobby and instead work on quantitative reasoning projects in Excel.
+These spreadsheets are here.
+While they are in Excel format, they should be compatible with Google Sheets and OpenDocument Spreadsheet format.

+* Spreadsheet to predict the dates that *Top Gun: Maverick* and *Avatar* overtake *Avatar 2: The Way of Water* in cumulative domestic box office.
+[Excel Sheet]().

 ## Coding Projects